wwitzel3/pyremotestreamer/README.md

 pyremotestreamer
 ================

-Take an arbitrary URL source and stream it to a client.+
+Take an arbitrary URL source and stream it to a client.

 http://ipv4.download.thinkbroadband.com/1GB.zip becomes http://localhost/1GB.zip